calledude/calledudeBot/README.md

 * **osuIRC** - The osu!-IRC token
 * **osuAPI** - The osu!-API token
 * **StreamerID** - Your userID on discord.

-A personal bot I wrote because there weren't any other options out there that let you interact with viewers easily if you only have one monitor.
-This bot will help mitigate the ever so frustating problem of having to alt-tab constantly.

-This project uses a modified version of `obs-websocket-dotnet` and my fork of it can be found [here](https://github.com/calledude/obs-websocket-dotnet).
-The .dll is however included for your convenience.

 ## Functionality:
 * twitch -> osu! relaying of messages